-- Monitor Icon Shows the full names for the I/M MONITOR STATUS icons shown on the Diagnostic Tool's display. - DTC Library Provides access to libraries of OBD1 and OBD2 DTC definitions. - LED Meaning Provides descriptions of the meaning of the Diagnostic Tool SYSTEM STATUS LEDs. - While linked to the vehicle, press the M button. - The Main Menu displays. - Use the UP and DOWN buttons, as necessary, to highlight Tool Library, then press the ENTER button. - The Tool Library menu displays.
+- Tool Icons Shows the full names for the I/M MONITOR STATUS icons and descriptions of informational icons shown on the Diagnostic Tool's display.

+- DTC Library Provides access to libraries of OBD1 and OBD2 DTC definitions.

+- LED Definitions Provides descriptions of the meaning of the Diagnostic Tool SYSTEM STATUS LEDs.

+- While linked to the vehicle, press the M button.

+- The Main Menu displays.

+- Use the UP

+and DOWN

+buttons, as necessary, to highlight Tool

+Library, then press the ENTER

+button.

+- The Tool Library menu displays.

-Viewing Monitor Icon Descriptions
+Viewing Tool Icon Descriptions

 The I/M MONITOR STATUS icons on the Diagnostic Tool's LCD display provide an indication of the "Completed / Not Complete" status for all I/M Monitors supported by the vehicle under test.
-The Monitor Icon function displays the full name for each Monitor icon.
+The Tool Icons function displays the full name for each Monitor icon, as well as descriptions of the meanings of other informational icons shown on the Scan Tool's display.